 The Health Insurance Portability and Accountability Act (HIPAA), which passed in Congress in 1996, outlines protection and security standards for health care data.
 Although this was passed twenty years ago, it is still very much relevant to companies today.
-A new acronym you may have heard recently is HITRUST, or the Health Information Trust Alliance.
+A new identity you may have heard recently is HITRUST®.
 Many are under the impression that HIPAA and HITRUST are at odds with each other and fail to understand how the two are related.

-HITRUST developed and sustains the Common Security Framework (CSF) which functions to coordinate standards set by HIPAA along with others, such as PCI, ICO, and NIST.
-By making the HIPAA framework compatible with alternate frameworks and guidelines, companies can be more at ease with compliance.
+HITRUST developed and sustains the CSF, which functions to coordinate standards set by HIPAA along with others, such as PCI, ICO, and NIST.
+By making the HIPAA compatible with other frameworks and guidelines, companies can be more at ease with compliance.

 Additionally, it is important to be aware of how the two relate.
 HITRUST can be of service to those who are looking to use multiple service vendors while ensuring HIPAA compliance.